User login

 Make your new computer system compatible

-Unless you are starting with a clean slate, you will need to ensure your new computer system is compatible with your existing setup.
+Unless you are starting with a clean slate, you will need to ensure any new equipment or software is compatible with your existing setup.

 Test hardware and software before rolling it out across your business.
 Upgrading software can be particularly problematic; you may find older computer hardware doesn’t support new software, or that new software can’t open some of your existing files.